“Knowledge is power.” – Sir Francis Bacon

 As you are aware, on July 6, 2018, with the trade war between the US and China looming, the United States Trade Representative (USTR) implemented the imposition of an additional 25% duties on $34 billion on certain Chinese imports that contain “industrially significant technologies,” The finalized list of the 818 products subjected to the new tariffs can be found on the USTR website using this link here.

-On June 15, 2018, the USTR subsequently announced a proposed second list of 284 additional subheadings, worth $16 billion, subjected to 25% additional tariffs.
+On June 15, 2018, the USTR subsequently announced a proposed second list of 284 additional subheadings, worth $16 billion, subject to 25% additional tariffs.
 The comment period for this list ended July 23, 2018.
 The finalized list of affected tariffs can be found here.
 The duties for all but a handful of these tariffs went into effect on August 23rd.

 And on July 10th, a third list encompassing 6,031 items, that may be subjected to 10% (or possibly 25%) additional duties and valued at $200 billion, was released.
 A complete list of the products subjected to the tariffs can be found here on the USTR website.
 Hearings and the comment period closed on September 6th.
 It is likely that duties will not go into effect until mid to late September, or later.